Gabriella439/slides/simple-twitter/slides.md

 "Hello, world!"
 ```

-Not covered in this talk:

-* How to register a domain name
+Not covered in this talk: how to register a domain name and enable HTTPS
-* How to enable HTTPS using Let's Encrypt (easy, but requires a domain)

 # Define our API